theanuragshukla/extras/README.md

 # extras
+This repository contains:
+- terminal configs
+- nvim config
-random files and source files for other projects
+- JSONs for other projects